Who is this course for?

 Programme: theoretical framework

-In order to perform security tests in practice, the testers first need to have a framework within which to place the security testing.
-This theoretical framework is needed to ultimately formulate and implement comprehensive test cases.
+In order to perform security tests in practice, you first need to have a framework within which to place the security testing.
+When teaching the theoretical framework, we discuss:

 - Security and risks: how is security discussed in an organisational context?
 Which risks need to be addressed?

-- What tools are there to address those risks, and what role does testing play in this?
+- What tools are available to address those risks, and what role does testing play in this?

-- Which types of security testing are there, and when is which type appropriate?
+- Which forms of security testing are there, and when is which form appropriate?

-After sketching the theoretical framework, we will turn to practice.
+After setting the theoretical framework, we will turn to practice.
 The breakdown will be about 25% theory and 75% practice.
-During the practical components, the testers will experience for themselves which vulnerabilities we observe in web applications and infrastructure and how a tester can test for them him/herself (manually and with the help of tools).
-The exercises will mainly consist of challenges which the testers can tackle independently.
+During the practical components, you can experience for yourself which different vulnerabilities we observe in web applications and infrastructure and how as a developer you can test for them yourself

-- What does a security test on an infrastructure, mobile app, web application or API endpoint look like in practice?
+- What does a security test on an infrastructure, mobile app, web application or API endpoint look like?

 - Identifying the attack surface of an infrastructure (e.g. port and protocol scanning).